-I’m a Seattle native and work as a software engineer so I’m not sure if I am allowed to call myself a “photographer” but I love photography and have been shooting since I was 9-years-old.
-My story up to this point has been a little less conventional (or maybe not?) but it’s taken me around the world and I wouldn’t have it any other way.
-I’ve been to 23 counties, lived in three and met some of the most amazing people along the way; and always had a camera by my side.
-Sadly, many of the photos I took of my travels are *lost (low-res versions exist, scattered among non-profit sites and old social media accounts like Xanga and MySpace haha) simply because I never planned to post them into galleries.
-So yes, I have started saving the originals but its definitely a new thing; thus this site is pretty much only recent work (last 3 years).
+I’m a Seattle native where I work as a software engineer (like everyone else in this town) so I’m not sure if I am allowed to call myself a “photographer” but I love photography and have been shooting since I was 9-years-old.
+My story up to this point has been a little less conventional but it’s taken me around the world and I wouldn’t have it any other way.
+I’ve been to 23 counties, lived in three and met some of the most amazing people along the way; and almost always with a camera by my side.
+Sadly, most photos I took during my travels were *lost simply because I never thought to save them (Lost meaning I lost track of the high-res originals one would need to put on a portfolio site like this however low-res versions exist scattered among various non-profit websites if you can find them).
+All of that to say this site only represents my work of the last three-ish years.